 2 – Compile the model in the RT-LAB

-Create an empty project in RT-LAB, and Link the model that should be compile.
+Create an empty project in RT-LAB, and link the model that is to be compiled.
 Do not import the model since that will create a copy on RT-LAB directory folder.

 Check if the Matlab version of the project is up to date with the RT-LAB version that is being used.
 Check the compatibility between the versions on RT-LAB: Basic Concepts and Compatibility

 Also verify if theSimulink model is saved in the .mdl format.
 If it is saved as .slx open it in the Matlab and save in the .mdl format.
-In RT-LAB it is necessary to close the project and reopen it to be identified the change on file format.
+In RT-LAB it is necessary to close the project and reopen it to identify the change on file format.